MDMods/MuseDashMirror/docs/events-and-scenes.md

 }
 ```

+Use the matching unqualified event-argument type with its `using` directive for generated patch handlers as well.

 | Attribute | Public event | Runs after | Event arguments |
 | --- | --- | --- | --- |
 | `GameInitPatch` | `PatchEvents.GameInitPatch` | `GameInit.Awake` | `GameInitEventArgs` |